-2012 REIP Bio-power Incentive Schedule
+2012 REIP Biopower Incentive Schedule for Power Generation Only

 Power Only Incentives

 Watts \$ Per Watt

-0-10,000 \$4.00

-10,001-99,999 \$3.00

-100,000-499,999 \$1.50

-500,000-1,000,000 \$.15

-The maximum incentive will continue to be capped at the lesser of 30% of installed costs or the incentive calculated according to schedule above.
+First 500,000 \$2.00

+Next 500,000 \$1.00

+For example, a 600,000 watt system would receive a rebate of \$1.1 million (500,000 watts x \$2.00 = \$1 million plus 100,000 watts x \$1.00 = \$100,000).
+Although there will be no limit on the size of the system itself, the REIP incentive will continue to be capped at the dollar level equal to 1 MW or 30% of the installed cost, whichever is less, up to a maximum of \$1,500,000.
 Installed costs include all documented capital costs to supply and operate the system including feedstock collection, fuel conversion technology, storage, refining, power generation, and monitoring systems.
+In situations where power generation units are being added to existing biomass-producing systems (i.e., anaerobic digesters), incentive payments will not be made on the value of any existing facilities, but will be applied only to the cost of new equipment.

-It should be noted that the above schedule applies only to projects which seek to generate onsite power.
+It should be noted that the above schedule applies to projects which seek to generate onsite power only (i.e., proposing to connect behind-the-meter in accordance with the BPU's net metering and interconnection regulations).

 Projects which seek to generate combined heat and power (CHP) will be eligible for an additional incentive defined in the section below.
+The 2012 incentive structure has been simplified from 2011 and adjusted to reflect both the economies of scale inherent in larger projects and the incentives available under a separate NJCEP commercial stand alone program for non-renewable CHP.

-2012 REIP Bio Power Incentive Schedule
+2012 REIP Biopower Incentive Schedule for Combined Heat and Power

 Combined Heat & Power (CHP) Incentive

-Watts \$ Per Watt
+Watts \$ per Watt

-0-10,000 \$5.00

-10,001-99,999 \$3.75
+First 500,000 \$3.00

-100,000-499,999 \$2.00
+Next 500,000 \$2.00

-500,000-1,000,000 \$.65